Safeguarding & Child Protection

 The NSPCC has detailed advice on how to spot the signs, symptoms and effects of FGM and provides support for people who are concerned about a child or who have been affected themselves.
 See below.

 Our school has adopted the Government definition of extremism as: “Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs; and/or calls for the death of members in our armed forces, whether in this country or oversees"

 There is no place for extremist views of any kind in our school, whether from internal, sources (pupils, staff or governors) or external sources.

 Staff and governors have completed awareness raising training.
-Should any parent or community member have concerns regarding extremism, please speak immediately to the Head teacher or Deputy Head teacher in her absence.
+Should any parent or community member have concerns regarding extremism, please speak immediately to the Head teacher or Head of School in her absence.